Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 In the “Conversion” column, you will find the option “Catalog Sales” that you need to select as your objective.

-If you see an error it usually exists, because Facebook couldn’t find a product catalog yet.
+It usually exists if you see an error because Facebook couldn’t find a product catalog yet.

 In this article, I already mentioned what this special ad category is all about.